 It is imperative that the glassware is clean, otherwise, the aroma, flavor and foam of the beer will be hampered.
 Use an appropriate glass for each beer style, in a way that allows you to enhance its characteristics.

-According to the Japanese brewer Kirin, the Czech Republic has been the number one beer-drinking country per capita every year since 1993.
-According to figures for 2018, Czechs drank 192 litres of beer per capita, compared to 108 litres for second-placed Austria.
+According to the Japanese brewer Kirin, which has been tracking international beer consumption since 1975, the Czech Republic has been the number one beer-drinking country per capita every year since 1993 – the year the country came into existence.